voske123/FactorioMod-trainConstructionSite/README.md

 Trains are 6 tiles wide, with one tile inbetween each train.
 The building is also 6 tiles wide, the same length of trains themself.
 In order to link multiple Trainbuilders together, the buildings must be spaced one tile apart.

 Assembling a train requires heavy duty tools, so you must provide some power to the building.
 They are quite power hungry, but they support Efficiency moduless to be put inside.
-Because of safety reasons we cannot allow Speed modules and obviously Productivity modules make no sence.
+Because of safety reasons we cannot allow Speed modules and obviously Productivity modules make no sense at all.

 ### Recipe requirements
 Each train requires parts to be build.
-These parts can be seperatly be made with the same ingredients as you would make a train without this mod present.
+These parts can be made seperatly with the same ingredients as you would make a train without this mod present.

 The train needs to be able to drive away, which means the locomotives require fuel.
 As we didn't want to limit your fuel options, we chose to make a generic fuel item that can be made out of all other fueling items.